-Creating a pocket-hole joint is easy.
-As we like to say, with a Kreg® Pocket-Hole Jig, it’s as easy as Drill.
-Drive.
-Done.
+Creating pocket-hole joints is a simple process.
+As we like to say, with a pocket-hole jig, it’s as easy as drill, drive, and you’re done!
 To see how a pocket-hole joint comes together, though, it’s fun to take a look inside.
-That’s what we’ll do here.

 As you drill, the stepped drill bit enters the wood at a 15° angle.
 That’s what creates the distinctive oval shape.
-The Pocket-Hole-Jig ensures this angle is consistent, and that the bit is held steady as you work, making the process of drilling an angled hole foolproof.
+The pocket-hole jig ensures this angle is consistent, and that the bit is held steady as you work — making the process of drilling an angled hole entirely foolproof.

 If you look “inside” the material again, you can clearly see what happens as you drill the pocket hole.
-The special stepped drill bit does two things: The smaller tip drills a pilot hole for the screw, while the main part of the bit drills the pocket that the screw fits into.
+The special stepped drill bit does two things: the smaller tip drills a pilot hole for the screw, while the main part of the bit creates the pocket that the screw fits into.

-A cutaway view of the pocket hole shows all the elements, in another way.
+A cutaway view of the pocket hole shows all the elements in another way.
 At the base of the pocket, there’s a flat ledge that the head of the screw will contact.
 The pilot hole continues almost—but not quite all the way—to the end of the board.
-It stops short for good reason: To prevent the wood fibers from “blowing out” as the bit would exit the material.
+It stops short for good reason: to prevent the wood fibers from “blowing out” as the bit exits the material.
 That way, there’s nothing to interfere with this piece fitting tightly against the mating piece.

-The pocket hole makes this type of joint possible, but it’s the Kreg Pocket-Hole Screw that pulls it all together.
-As you drive the screw in, the pocket and pilot hole guide the screw precisely, while the screw’s self-tapping tip drills its own hole into the mating piece.
+As you drive a pocket-hole screw into your material, the pocket and pilot hole guide the screw precisely, while the screw’s self-tapping tip drills its own hole into the mating piece.
 That means you don’t have to drill into both pieces, and you’ll get great holding power without splitting or stripping the wood.

-As you tighten the Kreg Pocket-Hole Screw, it pulls the joint tightly together.
+As you tighten the screw, it pulls the joint tightly together.
 The process is simple, but there are several things going on that make it possible.
 For starters, the upper part of the screw doesn’t have threads.
-That lets it turn easily inside the pilot hole and pull the pieces together, rather than driving them apart.
+That lets it turn easily inside the pilot hole instead of driving your two pieces of material apart.